masternodeh/0-docs/docs/zerogravity.md

 ## Basic principles for the number of tickets calculation

 1. Each 5k zero gives one ticket for the lottery
-1. Each 25k zero: Extra bonus ticket
+1. Each 25k zero gives one xtra bonus ticket
 1. Number of tickets calculated capped to 500k zero

 ## Participation in liquidity pools for ticket calculation